MercierCorentin/shotgun/README.md

 Just edit `config.php`:
 #### General config
 - `openningDate`: ISO date-time format of the openning date: `YYYY-MM-DDTHH:MM:SSZ`.
 Example: for 14 january 2042 at 18h30, enter "2042-01-14T18:30:00Z"
-- `closeOnDate` : default false, set it on true when you want the shotgun to have a close date.
+- `closeOnDate` : Default false, set it on true when you want the shotgun to have a close date-time.
 - `closingDate` : Same format as `openningDate`
-- `limitNumber` : the number of things you have to sell/give/...
+- `limitNumber` : The number of things you have to sell/give/...
 - The database configuration is a classic
 - `shotgunTable`: Name of the shotgun table.
 See the table schema bellow.

 #### Specific to University of Technology of Compiègne config
-- `gingerApiKey` : you need this key to get the informations about someone from his student login.
-To get a key, ask the SIMDE
+- `gingerApiKey` : You need this key to retrieve the information about someone from his student login.
+To get a key, ask the SIMDE.
-- `mailFromHeader`: The From header of a mail but without `From: ` so just follow this syntaxe:
+- `mailFromHeader`: The From header of a mail but without `From: ` so just follow this syntax:
 `"NameOfOrganisation <blabla@domain.domainExtension>"`
 - `mailSuccessObject`: The object of the mail for users who succeded the shotgun.
-- `mailSuccessContent`: Content of the mail for users who succeded the shotgun.
-In HTML
+- `mailSuccessContent`: Content of the mail for users who succeded the shotgun, in HTML.
-- `sendFailMail`: set `true` if you want the send an email to inform failure.
+- `sendFailMail`: Set `true` if you want the send an email to inform about failure.
-- `mailFailObject` & `mailFailContent`: same as success but for failure email.
+- `mailFailObject` & `mailFailContent`: Same as success but for failure email.

 Then add your html/css.